-We pass restaurants and hotels and supermarkets and restaurants, their hollow-eyed windows all staring at us, black and empty, then proceed through the Palace of Culture, the wooden floors of its once-fine gymnasium now wrecked, the pool emptied out.
+We pass restaurants, hotels, supermarkets and restaurants.
+Their hollow-eyed windows all staring at us, black and empty, then proceed through the Palace of Culture.
+The wooden floors of its once-fine gymnasium now wrecked, the pool emptied out.
 It’s all sad, but – more than that – eerie, as if you can still hear just the slightest whisper of the vibrant life that once surged through this place.

 We finish by climbing to the top of a 15-story apartment building and walking around on the roof, with sweeping views of the destruction: a forest, sprouting all throughout the city, returning it all to nature, and the phantom of reactor four on the horizon.
 It’s all very green, and very melancholy.

 But for Tanya Bakbardina, this view inspires hope.

 “One lesson, for me, is that nature will survive even after the apocalypse,” she tells me later, adding that Ukraine continues to face a choice with how to deal with the aftermath of Chernobyl.
 “The Zone has two ways – to be forgotten or to be famous,” she said.
 “We chose the second way – the preservation of the memory of the heroes, whose action or inaction saved the world.”

 Would you visit Chernobyl?
 Tell us in the comments.

 If you love adventure, discover and book your next trip with AAA Club Adventures.